EMERGENCY PREPAREDNESS and NEIGHBORHOOD WATCH

 Seven Neighborhood Watch/Emergency Preparedness groups have been formed in Woodside Hills, each with its own coordinator.
-Each group’s area is shown on Neighborhood Watch Groups Map.
+Each group’s area is shown on the Emergency Preparedness and Neighborhood Watch map.
+Click here to see the map.
 Our goal is to increase the safety and sense of community among our residents and to give us a meeting place and some basic supplies in case of disaster.

 This does not entail actual patrolling or surveillance, but rather, knowing each other, remaining observant for activities that are out of the ordinary and contacting each other when such things occur.